 Passwords with images: Can they keep us safe?

-Passwords with : Humans are better at recognizing pictures than recognizing letters of the alphabet.
-This is also why we start as children with picture books.
+Image Passwords: People are better at recognizing images than identifying alphabet letters.
+That is why we start out as children with illustrated books.

 So we can understand why we can not remember strong passwords.
 Abstract characters, the arrangement of letters, numbers and sequence, in a non-word standard, do not help memorize.
 Strong passwords seem to be above human powers.

-In the days of ASCII terminals and line connections , passwords made some kind of sense.
-But today, the web interface is rich in graphics, colorful and flashy.
+In the days of ASCII terminals and command-line interfaces, the passwords had some kind of logic.
+Today, however, the web interface is rich in graphics, colorful and fancy.

 So why are we stuck in alphanumeric passwords?
 This is the question that examines SemanticLock's paper: